chaow-mat/General_Integral_Transform_Neural_Network/README.md

 # GIT-Net: Generalized Integral Transform Neural Network for Operator Learning #

 This work proposes a novel neural network, GIT-Net, for operator learning.
 It is demonstrated by solving several PDEs and comparing with three exsiting neural network operators, `PCA-Net`, `FNO`, and `POD-DeepOnet` from the view of test error, error profile, and evaluation cost.
-The original paper is "[GIT-Net: Generalized Integral Transform for Operator Learning](https://openreview.net/forum?id=0WKTmrVkd2)"
+The original paper is "[GIT-Net: Generalized Integral Transform for Operator Learning (Chao Wang, Alexandre Hoang Thiery)](https://openreview.net/forum?id=0WKTmrVkd2)".

 ## Data (paired input-output functions) ##
 The PDE problems used for validation are: